digicracy/wordpress/README.md

 ## debug

 This option will create a directory `_debug` at the root of each unit (`http://unit-address/_debug`).
-In this directory are two scripts: info.php and apc.php. info.php is a simple phpinfo script that will outline exactly how the environment is configured. apc.php is the APC admin portal which provides APC caching details in addition to several administrative functions like clearing the APC cache.
+In this directory are two scripts: info.php (`/_debug/info.php`) and apc.php (`/_debug/apc.php`). info.php is a simple phpinfo script that will outline exactly how the environment is configured. apc.php is the APC admin portal which provides APC caching details in addition to several administrative functions like clearing the APC cache.
 This should never be set to "yes" in production as it exposes detailed information about the environments and may provide a way for an intruder to DDoS the machine.

     juju set wordpress debug=yes

-to disable
+to disable debugging:

     juju set wordpress debug=no

-The default is to have debugging disabled.
+The debugging is disabled by default.

 # Caveats